Ecwid/ecwid-api-docs/includes/_jsapi.md

 orderId | integer | Unique internal order ID for this order (available after order is created) couponName | string | The name of the coupon (if any) applied to the cart.
 If no coupon was applied, will contain undefined.
-Does not contain the actual code of coupon, just the name. weight | number | Total weight of the items in cart paymentMethod | string | The name of the selected payment method (if any) shippingMethod | string | The name of the selected shipping method (if any) cartId | string | Cart ID you can use later in the [cart endpoint](https://developers.ecwid.com/api-documentation/carts) of Ecwid REST API shippingPerson | \<*Person*\> | Customer's shipping address
+Does not contain the actual code of coupon, just the name. weight | number | Total weight of the items in cart shippingMethod | string | The name of the selected shipping method (if any) cartId | string | Cart ID you can use later in the [cart endpoint](https://developers.ecwid.com/api-documentation/carts) of Ecwid REST API shippingPerson | \<*Person*\> | Customer's shipping address